zhangchn/objy/README.md

 ### What's working so far

-`expr.yin` seems to work.
+It seems that ObjYin has successfully interpreted `expr.yin`, `array.yin` and `recursion-direct.yin`.
 Bugs may exist for others.

 ### Missing parts